2 Project governance

 - All pages are combined into one PDF document

-- upfront claimable regeneration < 50m from seed sources
+- Upfront claimable regeneration less than 50m from seed sources

-- upfront claimable regeneration > 50m from seed sources and
+- Upfront claimable regeneration greater than 50m from seed sources and

 - Existing woodland greater than 0.25 hectares should be mapped as a polygon.
 Smaller clumps or individual seed trees should be marked with a symbol.